Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L08_Build_Selected_Record_Flow.md

 5. Select on the second **Choose Value** field of the **Condition** and type **true**.

-6. Click Save to save the Flow.
+6. Click Save to save the flow.

 ### Task 4 – Get Questions